gigalixir/gigalixir-cli/docs/source/main.rst

 By default, Phoenix creates a :bash:`prod.secret.exs` file to store secrets.
 If you want to continue using :bash:`prod.secret.exs` you'll have to commit it to version control so we can bundle it into your release.
 This is usually not a good idea, though.

 Gigalixir prefers that you use environment variables for secrets and configuration.
-To do this, you'll want to delete your :bash:`prod.secret.exs` file, move the contents to your :bash:`prod.exs` file, and modify the values to pull from environment variables.
+To do this, you'll want to delete your :bash:`prod.secret.exs` file, move the contents to your :bash:`config/prod.exs` file, and modify the values to pull from environment variables.

-Open your :bash:`prod.exs` file and delete the following line if it is there
+Open your :bash:`config/prod.exs` file and delete the following line if it is there

 .. code-block:: elixir